Tasnim-Uddin/Shooter-Game/README.md

   local 2 player (point system based on num of enemies killed and least deaths);
   end world size after EXIT tile; improve animations and sprite designs;
-  fix grenade bug: if grenade thrown at edge of game window and then player moves past the game window, the grenade bounces up and down before exploding
+  fix grenade bug ==> if grenade thrown at edge of game window and then player moves past the game window, the grenade bounces up and down before exploding